As adopted January 22, 2015, and revised Febrary 12, 2015

 RULE IX.—THE REPORTING OF BILLS AND RESOLUTIONS

 (a) Filing of Reports.—The Chairman shall report or cause to be reported promptly to the House any bill, resolution, or other measure approved by the Committee and shall take or cause to be taken all necessary steps to bring such bill, resolution, or other measure to a vote.
-No bill, resolution, or measure shall be reported from the Committee unless a majority of Committee is actually present.
+No bill, resolution, or measure shall be reported from the Committee unless a majority of the Committee is actually present.
 A Committee report on any bill, resolution, or other measure approved by the Committee shall be filed within 7 calendar days (not counting days on which the House is not in session) after the day on which there has been filed with the Majority Staff Director of the Committee a written request, signed by a majority of the Committee, for the reporting of that bill or resolution.
 The Majority Staff Director of the Committee shall notify the Chairman immediately when such a request is filed.

 (b) Content of Reports.—Each Committee report on any bill or resolution approved by the Committee shall include as separately identified sections: